APSL/redux-i18n/README.md

 Hello <span>Cesc</span>
 ```

-Notice that for [security reasons](https://facebook.github.io/react/docs/dom-elements.html#dangerouslysetinnerhtml) we can't print html code directly.
-We should use "dangerouslySetInnerHTML" method for that.
+Notice that for [security reasons](https://facebook.github.io/react/docs/dom-elements.html#dangerouslysetinnerhtml) we can't print html code directly, which is why we need to use the "dangerouslySetInnerHTML" method for that.

 ## Stateless components